Are you considering Homelife Academy but wondering if it’s the right umbrella school for your family?

 Independent Home School

 With an independent home school, you would contact your local school district to submit your intent for homeschooling.
 Throughout the school year, you will be responsible for turning in attendance records and student grades.
-This option is typically the cheapest way to homeschool as you may not pay a fee at all since you are going through the local public school system.
+This option is typically the cheapest way to homeschool.
+You may not pay a fee at all since you are going through the local public school system.

 Accredited Online School